SaniSafiyanu/Sani-Safiyanu/README.md

 - My Name is Sani.

-- A Petroleum Engineer, A Process Engineer, A Project Engineer, A Data Analyst and a Machine Learning Enthusiat!
+- A Petroleum Engineer, A Process Engineer, A Project Engineer, A Data Analyst and a Machine Learning Enthusiast!
 Whew! 😅

 - 👀 I’m interested in data driven decision making ❕